 Last week it raised a $20m Series B investment enabling it to open a range of new Open Banking services.
 These will be rolled out to its other active markets including Singapore, Taiwan and Thailand.

-One to keep a close eye on to see what innovation we can import back to our own markets.
+One to keep a close eye on to see what innovation strategy we can import back to our own markets.

 The final bit of Asian market news is that Munich Re has appointed a CEO of Greater China, Steven Chang.
 Why’s this news?
 Two things.
 Firstly it’s the first international reinsurer to establish a branch out there.
-Secondly, part of the reason its making this move is to tap into the local innovation and export that to their global client base.
+Secondly, part of the reason its making this move is to tap into the local innovation strategy and export that to their global client base.

 Sounds eminently sensible; it was one of the key drivers behind the trip we took BGL Group on earlier this year which we’ll be repeating this October.
 If you’re not yet signed up, get yourself along.
 We’re taking a mixed group, so all are welcome.

 Allianz, Allianz, Allianz Allianz Partners Deutschland have launched Pay & Protect.
 It’s well executed for what is a pretty complex point-of-transaction insurance play albeit the true test will be whether it can innovate beyond what’s already out there.

 Start off by investing 5% of your property’s value.
 Unmortgage, through a mix of funding partners, will invest the 95%.
 Rather than own the place, you get 5% off the rent [based on local rental places].
 If you can, you keep adding to the pot, ultimately buying out the funding-partners with a mortgage.

 And the third bit of Allianz news is its partnership with the startup crop insurer OKO, designing products to automatically compensate farmers in Africa when they are facing adverse weather.

 Hats off Allianz, it’s been a busy couple of weeks.